-Sound levels are very much a matter of personal taste (especially if you are going deaf like we are), and what sounds great in one layout environment may sound too loud or too soft in another.
-Fortunately, the sound levels can be easily adjusted to best suit your own requirements and we recommend that you experiment with different settings if you don't care for the default levels.
+Fortunately for those of us that might have hearing troubles, the sound levels can be easily adjusted to best suit your own requirements and we recommend that you experiment with different settings if you don't care for the default levels.

 To set the volume levels go into the program mode on your DCC system (refer to your system's manual for instructions on how to do this as each system is slightly different); enter the desired CV number; then enter the desired levels.
 Note that this can be done either on a programming track or on the main (ops mode) if your DCC system supports programming on the main.

-We strongly recommend that you keep notes on which settings you have changed, and which values were used.
-If you ever need to do a reset on the decoder (see "Factory Reset" below) then having good notes will allow you to easily re-enter any changes that you wish to keep.
+We strongly recommend that you keep notes on which settings you have changed, and which values were used, if you ever need to reset your decoder (see "Factory Reset" below).